For Our Children

 Centering Prayer Group: Meeting via Zoom on Wednesday evenings (7-8:15pm), this group engages in a 20-minute Centering Prayer and shared Lectio Divinia using the Gospel for the upcoming Sunday.

 Growth in the Spirit: Meeting via Zoom on Thursday mornings (9-10am), this group meets to read & discuss a reading that facilitates devotion, prayer, and personal sharing.
-The current book is Short Stories by Jesus: The Enigmatic Parables of a Controversial Rabbi by Amy-Jill Levine, wrapping up at the end of June.
+The current book is Richard Rohr's The Tears of Things: Prophetic Wisdom for an Age of Outrage, wrapping up at the end of September.

 Sunday Morning Study: Meeting in person in the Rectory (enter at the porch, rather than the church doors) Conference Room at 9am.
-On summer break, back in September!
+Our fall study on the book of Acts starts on September 14.

 St Andrew's Vacation Read

-The votes are in, and our summer read has been selected!
-The winner is Carter Heyward's The Seven Deadly Sins of White Christian Nationalism: A Call to Action (read more on the author's website at Rev Dr Carter Heyward).
+Summer 2025, we read Carter Heyward's The Seven Deadly Sins of White Christian Nationalism: A Call to Action (read more on the author's website at Rev Dr Carter Heyward).
 Carter Heyward was one of the first women ordained in the Episcopal Church as part of the "Philadelphia 11" in 1974 and has spent her career as a theologian on the forefront of the Spirit's urgent call toward justice and liberation for all people.
-Readers will be invited to a summer potluck at the end of August to discuss the book, date TBA.
-Let Rev. Sara know if you will be reading along (sara @standrewspgh.org)!
+We had our potluck on August 25 and we are still talking about this book!